wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/challenge-project-build-booking-requests-app-with-power-apps-power-automate/includes/2-prepare.md

         - List of the technologies they should use.
 -->
 ## Project specification
 All you need is access to Microsoft Power Platform to complete this challenge project.
+You will be using Microsoft Dataverse, Power Apps, and Power Automate to complete this work.

 <!-- 3.
 Setup -------------------------------------------------------------------------------------